Credit Suisse Group Analysts Give ASOS (LON:ASC) a GBX 4,680 Price Target

-ASOS (LON:ASC) has been given a GBX 4,680 ($61.14) price target by equities researchers at Credit Suisse Group in a note issued to investors on Friday, Borsen Zeitung reports.
+Credit Suisse Group set a GBX 4,680 ($61.14) price objective on ASOS (LON:ASC) in a research note published on Friday morning, Borsen Zeitung reports.

-A number of other brokerages have also weighed in on ASC.
-Barclays set a GBX 2,900 ($37.89) price objective on ASOS in a research note on Tuesday, October 12th.
-Shore Capital reaffirmed an “under review” rating on shares of ASOS in a report on Monday, October 11th.
-Deutsche Bank Aktiengesellschaft reaffirmed a “buy” rating and set a GBX 5,400 ($70.55) target price on shares of ASOS in a report on Tuesday, October 12th.
-Peel Hunt reaffirmed a “buy” rating and set a GBX 6,500 ($84.92) target price on shares of ASOS in a report on Monday, July 12th.
-Finally, JPMorgan Chase & Co. reduced their target price on ASOS from GBX 6,680 ($87.27) to GBX 3,300 ($43.11) and set an “overweight” rating on the stock in a report on Thursday.
-Three research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company.
-According to data from MarketBeat.com, the stock currently has an average rating of “Buy” and a consensus target price of GBX 5,067.69 ($66.21).
+A number of other analysts have also recently issued reports on ASC.
+Royal Bank of Canada set a GBX 7,200 ($94.07) target price on ASOS in a research report on Monday, October 4th.
+Berenberg Bank decreased their target price on ASOS from GBX 6,500 ($84.92) to GBX 5,500 ($71.86) and set a buy rating for the company in a research report on Tuesday, October 12th.
+Jefferies Financial Group set a GBX 5,800 ($75.78) target price on ASOS in a research report on Friday, July 16th.
+UBS Group set a GBX 4,000 ($52.26) target price on ASOS in a research report on Monday, October 11th.
+Finally, Peel Hunt reaffirmed a buy rating and set a GBX 6,500 ($84.92) price objective on shares of ASOS in a research report on Monday, July 12th.
+Three investment analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company has an average rating of Buy and an average target price of GBX 5,067.69 ($66.21).

 ASOS Plc operates as an online fashion retailer in the United Kingdom, the United States, Australia, France, Germany, Spain, Italy, Sweden, the Netherlands, Denmark, Poland, and Russia.
 It offers womenswear and menswear products.
 The company sells approximately 85,000 products under the ASOS Design, ASOS Edition, ASOS 4505, and Collusion brands, a well as other global and local third-party brands products primarily through its website, asos.com, as well as through social media platforms.